 Further information on planting and caring for your trees will be shared through webinars and a planting and care guidance document.

 The trees are perfect for creating a tree trail but you may wish to use them in other ways to support the delivery of your project – for example, to create a wildlife-friendly area or woodland classroom to support your project.

-It’s important that senior management allocate time to an enthusiastic member of staff to lead the project (LSA, Teacher).
-The lead contact will need to complete the application process, recruit the Young Tree Champions and make sure there is a plan of activities in place to plant, connect, learn and share the power of trees and care for your trees.
+It’s important that senior management allocate time to an enthusiastic member of staff to lead the project (LSA, teacher).
+The lead contact will need to complete the application process, recruit the Young Tree Champions and make sure there is a plan of activities in place to plant, connect, learn, care for and share the power of trees.

 Compared to growing annual plants like tomatoes and salads, your trees will require much less annual care once the trees are established.
-However there is more to do in the first few years in order to get them established; they’ll need to be watered regularly, weeded and guarded for the first three years.
+However there is more to do in the first few years in order to get them established; they’ll need to be watered regularly, weeded, mulched and guarded for the first three years.

 - Teacher training workshops are designed to inspire teachers to develop oracy within the curriculum and will include breakout sessions to facilitate questions.
-The session also helps to prepare teachers for their day of pupil workshops.
+The session will take place online and help to prepare teachers for their day of pupil workshops.